FAU-LAP/NOMAD-CAMELS/docs/source/doc/protocol_steps/step_Execute_Python_File.md

 # Execute Python File

 This step allows you to execute (run) any Python file on your system.
-For this simply give the step the path to the file.
+To do this, enter the path to the file in the protocol step.

 You can pass values to the Python script as well as save its results in variables so that you can continue to work with the returned data.